1. Ric O' Bary is the main "defender" in the documentary.

 Similarities:

-- essentially the same reaction but reverse
+- essentially the same

 - both involve in the exchange of gases (carbon dioxide, oxygen)